Flora of Indonesia

 A melting pot of Indonesian flora in Cibodas botanical garden, Indonesia.

 The flora consists of many unique varieties of tropical plants.
 Blessed with a tropical climate and roughly 17,000 islands, Indonesia is the nation with the second highest biodiversity in the world.
 The flora of Indonesia reflects an intermingling of Asian, Australian and unique, Indonesian lineages.
 This is due to the geography of Indonesia, located between the aforementioned continents.

 The archipelago consists of a variety of regions, from the tropical rain forests of the northern lowlands and the seasonal forests of the southern lowlands through the hill and mountain vegetation, to subalpine shrub vegetation.
 With the second longest coastline in the world, Indonesia also has many swamps and other varieties of coastal vegetation.
 Combined, these all give rise to a huge floral biodiversity.

-There are about 28,000 species of flowering plants documented in Indonesia, including 2500 orchids, 122 species of bamboo, over 350 species of rattan and 400 species of Dipterocarpus, including ebony, sandalwood and teakwood.
+There are about 24,100 species of vascular plants documented in Indonesia.
+This consists of 21,721 vascular plants, 2,314 ferns and fern allies, and 85 gymnosperms.
+The largest plant families include orchids with 3.798 species, coffee with 1,580 species, grasses with 642 species, laurels with 606 species, palms with 582 species, myrtle with 570 species, legumes with 560 species, heather plants with 538 species, aroids with 505 species, and melastomes with 495 species.
 Indonesia is also home to some unusual species of carnivorous plants.
 One exceptional species is known as Rafflesia arnoldi, named after Sir Thomas Stamford Raffles and Dr. Thomas Arnold, who discovered the flower in the depths of Bengkulu, southwest Sumatra.
 This parasitic plant has the largest flower of any plant, does not produce leaves and grows only on one species of liana on the rainforest floor.
 Another unusual plant is Amorphophallus titanum from Sumatra.
 Numerous species of insect trapping pitcher plants (Nepenthes spp.) can also be found in Borneo, Sumatra, and other islands of the Indonesian archipelago.
 There are a staggering 6000 traditional medicinal plants used as Jamu.